Professorzizo/recon-pro/README.md

 ## 📌 Overview
 This project automates the **Recon phase** of Bug Bounty hunting.
-It collects subdomains, endpoints, JavaScript files, parameters, sensitive URLs, and scans for common vulnerabilities using popular tools.
+It collects subdomains, endpoints, JavaScript files, parameters, sensitive URLs.